cybellereaper/wintoolbox/README.md

 ### Wintoolbox
-These are windows tweaks that can help enhance the experience of windows, if used properly!
+If applied appropriately, these Windows modifications can improve your experience with Windows!

-### Some of these don't work due to Windows 11+ and various other features, good luck!
+##### Due to Windows 11+ and other features, some of them don't function.
+Good luck!